Physical indicators

 The student poses an imminent risk to themselves or others; the student’s behavior is threatening, dangerous or reckless.Call WashU Police: 314-935-5555 or off campus, call 911

-The student is distressed, but you are uncertain of how serious it is; the student’s behavior has left you concerned or uneasy.File a Care Report, consult with WashU Cares or Health Services
+The student is distressed, but you are uncertain of how serious it is; the student’s behavior has left you concerned or uneasy.File a Care Report, consult with WashU Cares or the Student Health Center

 For School of Medicine students, contact WUSM Health Services or Dr. Karen Winters